AliNisarAhmed/my-notes/dotnet-C#/ASPDotNetCore.md

 ```

 One of the drawbacks of defining the bootstrapping configuration inline is that we can only pass in one parameter as IApplicationBuilder to the Configure extension method.
 This forces us to resolve any dependencies by calling `GetRequiredServices` manually.

+---

+#### A note about Validation

+- In .Net Core, `Validate` method from `IValidatebleObject` interface is not executed if any Data annotations on the model have already resulted in error.
+- This, Data Annotations take priority over Validation.